 Through our rich curriculum, children are presented with opportunities to explore democracy, the rule of law, individual liberty and tolerance.
 One of the key ways we do this is through our Religious Education and Philosophy lessons where pupils tackle complex ideas to help them form their own opinions.
 Our School Council also helps children experience democracy in action.

 Our assemblies are broadly Christian in theme.
 We have weekly whole school assemblies with our values as the focus.
-During these assemblies, a moral value is explored - often through a story and there is a moment of quite reflection where pupils are asked to bow their heads.
+During these assemblies, a moral value is explored - often through a story and there is a moment of quiet reflection where pupils are asked to bow their heads.

 Our other daily assemblies are class based and focus on celebrating pupils’ achievements and giving pupils opportunities to reflect on our values; supporting them in developing an understanding of spiritual and moral issues.